Western Boulevard Industrial Corridor

 The building was designed by architects Frank E. Davidson (1867-1931) and John W. Weiss (1868-1938) of Davidson & Weiss.
 The pair formed a brief partnership in 1916 and designed many industrial manufacturing and warehouse facilities throughout Chicago until dissolving their business in the mid-1920s.
 Davidson continued to practice architecture independently.

-Preservation Chicago encourages existing owners of occupied industrial buildings along South Western Boulevard to continue to promote occupation and use of these warehouse and factory buildings for income-producing, industrial purposes.
-Wherever possible, Preservation Chicago implores existing owners of occupied buildings to make much needed repairs and rehabilitation efforts in a manner that preserves the existing historic features.
+Preservation Chicago encourages existing owners of occupied industrial buildings along S. Western Boulevard to continue promoting the occupation and use of these warehouse and factory buildings for income-producing, industrial purposes.
+Wherever possible, Preservation Chicago implores existing owners of occupied buildings to make much-needed repairs and rehabilitation efforts in a manner that preserves the existing historic features.

 Where the buildings are partially unoccupied, for sale, or for lease, Preservation Chicago supports future property transactions or leases that maintain the historic character and use of the properties, or that propose suitable adaptive reuse and rehabilitation.

-While two of the buildings (4345-4349 S. Western Blvd. and 4501-4513 S. Western Blvd.) are identified as orange-rated in the CHRS, and therefore protected by the 90-Day Demolition Delay Ordinance adopted in 2003, the remainder of the buildings are not safeguarded by such legislation.
-Preservation Chicago recommends the designation of this significant and intact cluster of industrial buildings as a City of Chicago Landmark District which would provide important protections against any future threats including alterations that destroy their distinct character.
+While two of the buildings (4335-4349 S. Western Boulevard and 4501-4513 S. Western Boulevard) are identified as orange-rated in the Chicago Historic Resources Survey and therefore protected by the 90-Day Demolition Delay Ordinance adopted in 2003, the remainder of the buildings are not safeguarded by such legislation.
+Preservation Chicago recommends the designation of this significant and intact cluster of industrial buildings as a City of Chicago Landmark District, which would provide important protections against any future threats including alterations that destroy their distinct character.